someahole/nodes/README.md

 nodes
 =====

-An easy-to-use graph-based object model for Python.
+An easy-to-use graph-oriented object model for Python.

 Example
 -------